BlazeInferno64/BlazeInferno64/README.md

 Currently a web developer and programmer.
-Sticking to html 5, Javascript and Css,as it's very fascinating to see how the internet works.
+Sticking to html 5, Javascript and Css,as it's very fascinating to see how the internet works( what about you?
+Are you fascinated to learn?let me know in the discussion section of any one of my repository).
 I know other programming languages to.
-Btw make sure to follow me so that you all don't miss any of my new repositories or else you can sub to my yt channel to keep up to date about my new repositories 😉👍
+Btw make sure to follow me so that you all  don't miss any of my new repositories or else you can sub to my youtube channel to keep up to date about my new repositories 😉👍(links are given below)
 ```

 ```
 Note:-
-This About me(a.k.a Readme.md)file
+This About me (a.k.a Readme.md) file
 Might get updated in the future for
 That make sure you are following me
 On github or on any other means